jenkinsci/drupal-developer-plugin/README.md

  * TODO Multiple-SCMs example
  1. TODO if you have Drupal in your codebase, then checkout into workspace root
  2. TODO if you don't, then checkout Drupal and your codebase using the [Multiple SCMs Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin) (more efficient) or using the 'Drush Makefile' SCM
+ * Drush Makefile -> codebase will be fetched every time a new build runs. ideally use Git or other SCMs, possibly using Multiple SCMs plugin

 ##### Configure Local Web Server

- * Might want to run Apache / php web server for tests as recommended by simpletest
+ * Might want to run Apache on same server / php web server for tests otherwise simpletest might return false positives
  * Apache config example, should point at Drupal root (possibly workspace root)
+ * otherwise some tests might throw false positives like this:
+Test UserEditedOwnAccountTestCase->testUserEditedOwnAccount() failed: GET http://localhost/user returned 0 (0 bytes). in /var/lib/jenkins/jobs/drupal/workspace/modules/user/user.test on line 2047

 ##### Configure Builds